mesosphere/dcos-docs-site/pages/services/minio/0.1.0-25/operations/Backing-up/index.md

    _Figure 1. - Register Minio and S3 client

-2. `Delete-Previous-Snapshot` - This task is responsible to delete the buckets in the AWS S3 compatible storage which were deleted in the DC/OS Minio since the last backup.
+2. `synchronize-buckets` - This task is responsible to delete the buckets in the AWS S3 compatible storage which were deleted in the DC/OS Minio since the last backup.

 [<img src="../../img/Delete_Previous_Snapshot.png" alt="Delete_Previous_Snapshot" width="800"/>](../img/Delete_Previous_Snapshot.png)

-   _Figure 2. - Delete previous backup
+   _Figure 2. - Synchronize buckets between S3 compatible storage and Minio

 3. `Backup Task` - The Backup task is responsible for making a backup of the data in the DC/OS Minio storage to the AWS S3 compatible storage.
 A backup task will run the ‘mc mirror’ command by taking ACCESS_KEY_ID and SECRET_ACCESS_KEY as parameters.
 It will create new buckets in AWS S3 compatible storage according to the current snapshot or state of Minio storage system.